The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Longing for Reunion

-Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
-How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing! - Matthew 23:37 (Jesus' lament over Jerusalem)
+"O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!" - Matthew 23:37 (Jesus' lament over Jerusalem)

 - Desire to Gather the People: This verse reflects Jesus' longing for the salvation of the people